vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 ```glsl
 mat4 modelMatrix = objectBuffer.objects[gl_BaseInstance].model;
 ```
 We are using `gl_BaseInstance` to access the object buffer.
 This is due to how Vulkan works on its normal draw calls.
 All the draw commands in Vulkan request "first Instance" and "instance count".
 We are not doing instanced rendering, so instance count is always 1.
 But we can still change the "first instance" parameter, and this way get `gl_BaseInstance` as a integer we can use for whatever use we want to in the shader.
-This gives us a simple way to send a single integer to the shader without setting up pushconstants or descriptors.
+This gives us a simple way to send a single integer to the shader without setting up push constants or descriptors.

 We now need to hook the descriptor layout to the pipeline.